cybercongress/go-cyber/docs/cyberd.md

 A pretty huge amount of problems to fix.
 It would be naive to bootstrap a search engine from a scope where Google, Baidu, and Yandex exist.
 We need to find a special area where general purpose search engines sucks.
 A variety of distributed ledgers such as blockchains and tangles can be primary content-addressable data suppliers and this is a scope where current search engines are not the best at work.
 Moreover, blockchain technology evolves very rapidly and has a lot of promises so it is a sure bet.

 The idea is to initially deploy a blockchain based search engine for the purpose of searching against other blockchains so that can be useful from the first day.
-At the same time, we design the cyber•Fund _application_ [CFUND] based on cyber•Chain to solve a problem of trustless realtime blockchain asset valuation which adds some useful capabilities to the search.
-But we need to design cyber•Chain in a way to be scalable for a more broad definition of a general purpose _search and valuation engine_, so more applications can emerge.
-Currently, about 15 trusted (and thousands of not so trusted) and globally available distributed ledgers exist, totaling about 1 billion transactions accumulated.
-Last year (2016) amount of accumulated blockchain transactions increased tenfold.
+At the same time, we design the browser to solve a problem of interactions with web3 which is tightly integrated with search computer.
+Currently, about 10 the most trusted totaling about 10 billion transactions accumulated.
+Two last year (2016) amount of accumulated blockchain transactions increased tenfold.
 Not all of them were financial transactions in some sense.
-E.g. Steem [STM] blockchain and it's Russian sister Golos [GLS] primarily store user generated text such as posts and votes (? votes are text? confusing...).
-As transactions are the only way of changing states in databases currently used by any web application we foresee distributed ledgers to become the primary source of public information in the 21st century due to tremendous benefits of the technology [ENIGMA, ....].
+E.g. Steem [STM] blockchain and it's Russian sister Golos [GLS] primarily store user generated text such as posts.
+As transactions are the only way of changing states in databases currently used by any web application we foresee distributed ledgers to become the primary source of public information in the 21st century due to tremendous benefits of the technology.

 Thus we are to declare the _principles_ of a general purpose decentralized and distributed search engine for the upcoming age: